Fatigue is more than just tiredness. Fatigue can make it hard to get out of bed in the morning and prevent a person from fulfilling their daily tasks.

 Vitamin deficiencies, mineral deficiencies, and poisoning can all affect sleep and cause fatigue.

-Consuming caffeinated or alcoholic beverages can also disrupt normal sleep, especially close to bedtime.
+Consuming caffeinated or alcoholic beverages can also disrupt sleep, especially close to bedtime.
 Using products containing nicotine can also disrupt sleep.

 Several medical conditions can cause fatigue, including: